KFW/RPi_clock/README.md

-# HIP_countdown
-TKinter program for Raspberry Pi et al to countdown days to BJC HIP Epic launch
+TKinter program for Raspberry Pi et al to countdown days to specific events.
+Originally written for BJC HIP Epic launch